Glyphs

 Text containing the below tags will be converted into glyphs / text for the specified parameters.

-Display glyph / text for a controller element bound to an Action for a Player:
+Display controller element glyph or display name of controller elements bound to an Action in a Player:

 <rewiredElement [attributes]>